-“Boasting complex flavors, this recipe for Chicken Vindaloo shows you the best and easiest way to put it all together”
+“Boasting complex flavors, this recipe for The Best Chicken Vindaloo shows you the best and easiest way to put it all together”.

 Vindaloo, Vindaloo.
 Just the name is fun to say.

 I've had Vindaloo in Indian restaurants before.
 A combination of meat cubes in a spicy sauce with chunks of potatoes generally served with a side of steamed basmati rice.
 But I never made it myself.